Jeremy-Gstein/blasebot/README.md

-# Blasebot is a webscraper build with the core of Python and Selenium/Geckodriver.
+# Blasebot is a webscraper built with the core of Python and Selenium/Geckodriver.